michael-kanda/dashboard/README.md

 - **Everything at a glance:** Search Console, Analytics, and AI traffic in a single dashboard — instead of five open Google tabs.
 - **AI traffic made visible:** See for the first time how many visitors come to your website from ChatGPT, Claude, Perplexity, or Google Gemini.
+- **Prompt Tracking:** Identify long, conversational search queries straight from Google Search Console — an early proxy for AI-Mode queries, well before Google releases official data on this.
 - **Understand instead of guessing:** The AI assistant **DataMax** explains your data in plain language and delivers concrete recommendations.

 ### What is DataPeak?

 DataPeak consolidates your most important data from Google Search Console and Google Analytics 4 in one place and tells you in plain language what is working and what is not.
 On top of that, it surfaces a channel most people are not yet tracking: **AI traffic**.
 More and more visitors reach websites via ChatGPT, Claude, Perplexity, and Google Gemini — DataPeak detects these sources automatically.

+With the new **Prompt Tracking** feature, DataPeak goes one step further: it filters prompt-like search queries (≥10 words) directly from Search Console and reveals how users actually phrase their questions in the age of ChatGPT & Co. — long before Google delivers official AI-Mode data.

 ### Features